 Paper materials contain proteins and carbohydrates that are attractive to insects.
-The extent and nature of damage depends on the insect type, material, and how promptly the infestation is discovered and dealt with.
+The extent and nature of damage depend on the insect type, material, and how promptly the infestation is discovered and dealt with.
 Damage can vary widely, from a few holes in the documents, to complete destruction.

 The most common type of insects that attack paper objects are:

 On top of the countless other benefits that come with keeping your documents safe and secure electronically with Archive One, you will also never have to worry about the unsuspecting prospect of insect and rodent infestation again.

 Archive One is a document management system (DMS) designed to help companies easily classify, store, secure, and retrieve essential company documents needed for retention and audits.
 With our partners' help, we provide an end-to-end document management solution from scanning to document storage at a highly competitive price.